emberlondon/project-nights-torii/README.md

 Torii provides a lightweight `Session` object.
 It is injected into routes, controllers and views as the property specified by `sessionServiceName`.
-If no `sessionServiceName` is specified the session is **not** injected.
+If no `sessionServiceName` is specified the session is *not* injected.

 ## GitHub Torii Provider

-Provider know how to initiate an auth flow for third party services.
+Providers are responible for initiatiating auth flows with third party services.
 For this example, we create a GitHub provider in `app/torii-providers/github.js`.
 Providers must implement an `open` method that returns a promise.
 The promise should resolve with authentication data received from the third party or reject with an error if something goes wrong.

 Typically, initiating an OAuth flow with a third party involves opening a popup window pointed at the OAuth authorization URL.
-In GitHub’s case, the URL is `https://github.com/login/oauth/authorize'.
+In GitHub’s case, the URL is `https://github.com/login/oauth/authorize`.
 Torii provides an abstraction for this process, available as `popup` on the provider.

 To open a popup window, we call `open` on the popup object passing two